Syllabus

 Block I: RRI and public communication

 In this course, students will have the opportunity to experience both sides of deliberation activities.
 Thereby it will be possible for them to reflect on different societal aspects of R&I developments (including issues of sustainability, societal equality, gender, open science, open access etc.) applied to their own research.
-Students will not only be sensitised for the embeddedness of R&I, but also how different actors engage in mutual discussions on these matters, including the challenges and opportunities that such engagement entails.

 Students will get to know and discuss different methods to facilitate dialogues on R&I and related developments.
 In groups they will prepare and conduct presentations on different related methods suggested by the course instructor.
 Groups of students supervised by the course instructor will design and implement a dialogue “experiment”.
 Thus, each student will experience both the side of the facilitator and that of a participant.
 At the end of the course students will assess their own public engagement activity and present it in an oral presentation.